Ayurveda for You: Medicinal Preparations from Early Vedic India

 Back to the Present

-The site is a work in progress due to the busy schedule of the owner, but we will try as much as time allows to fill you in on some of the wonder and mysteries of Ayurveda.
+This site is a work in progress due to the busy schedule of the owner.
+However, we will try as much as time allows to fill you in on some of the wonder and mysteries of Ayurveda.
 We would appreciate your comments so we can continuously improve the site.